 Each campsite has a three-sided timber shelter which sleeps between 8-15 people, tent sites, bush toilet (bring toilet paper), rainwater tank, picnic tables and a fireplace where fires are permitted.
 For more information check out the Track facilities.

 - Q: Do I need to take a tent on the Track?

 There are 49 campsites along the Track which are spaced a day's walk apart.
 There is no booking system for the campsites or shelters.
 Therefore all walkers wishing to stay on the Track overnight should seriously consider taking a tent in case the shelter is full on arrival.
 Designated tent sites, located at the campsites, should be used and no camping is permitted between campsites within drinking water catchment areas - i.e. most of the Track between Kalamunda and Collie and south of the Blackwood River.

 Furthermore, when a campsite is closed and a diversion in place, a temporary campsite will be located on the diversion.
 Temporary campsites only have a water tank and toilet but no shelter, so tents are essential.

 Tents provide privacy, are far warmer than the shelters and they keep the mosquitos from biting during the night.

 The Bibbulmun Track Foundation offers tents for hire.

 - Q: What is the maximum group number allowed at a campsite?

 In the interests of minimal impact on the environment, the campsites and other walkers, there should be no more than 17 people in any one group staying overnight at any campsite.
 Check the Groups on Track tab in the Section By Section Guide for the section you wish to walk.
 Groups of eight people or more may not occupy a shelter before 6pm.

-If you are in a group of eight or more and overnighting at any campsite please complete a Notice of Intent.
+If you are in a group of eight or more and overnighting at any campsite please complete a Group Notification.